tsmean/tsmean/README.md

 on the client **and** the server!
 This leads to efficiency through consistency.
 Read more about it here: www.tsmean.com.

-&#42;I know most would expect Mongo instead of MySql as the "M" part.
-But in the past we've made again and again the experience that MySql is the better base for your webapp.
+&#42;I know most would expect Mongo instead of MySQL as the "M" part.
+However, in the past, we've made the experience again and again, that MySQL is the better foundation for your webapp.
 [Read more](https://www.tsmean.com/articles/vs/mongo-vs-mysql-for-webapps/).

 # Installation